 What is Market Planning?

-Market planning is the process of organizing and defining the marketing aim of a company and gathering strategies and tactics to achieve them.
+Market planning is the process of organizing and defining the marketing aims of a company and gathering strategies and tactics to achieve them.
 A solid marketing plan should consist of the company’s value proposition, information regarding its target market or customers, a comparative positioning of its competitors in the market, promotion strategies, distribution channels, and budget allocated for the plan.
-All relevant teams in the organization should refer to its marketing plan.
+All relevant teams in the organization should refer to the marketing plan.

 Market Planning for Small Businesses

 Over the last few decades, more individuals have been starting a journey as a small business entrepreneur.
-Unfortunately, many fail to reflect upon their marketing strategy and plan.
+Unfortunately, many fail to reflect on their marketing strategy and plan.
 Like other things in a project, marketing the organization is an essential decision that starts with a plan every time.
 In order to get noticed in the market with a unique and consistent promotional strategy, becoming knowledgeable about market planning and its facets is crucial.

 Stages of Market Planning

-The second stage is to organize the marketing objectives and strategies.
+The second stage is to organize marketing objectives and strategies.
 It is crucial here to establish the relationships between the proposed activities so that the plan can be carried out efficiently.